justbriang/justbriang/README.md

 <!-- Here are some ideas to get you started: -->

  - 🔭 I’m currently working on
-      -Build a solution to the African Commerce Space
+      -Building a solution for the African Commerce Space

 - 🌱 I’m currently learning ...
     -  Understanding the startup space